GStreamer/gstreamer/markdown/application-development/basics/bins.md

 elements are set to the `READY` or `NULL` state.

-Note, however, that if elements are added to a bin or pipeline that's already running, , e.g. from within a "pad-added" signal callback, its state will not automatically be brought in line with the current state or target state of the bin or pipeline it was added to.
-Instead, you have to need to set it to the desired target state yourself using `gst_element_set_state ()` or `gst_element_sync_state_with_parent ()` when adding elements to an already-running pipeline.
+Note, however, that if elements are added to a bin or pipeline that's already running, e.g. from within a "pad-added" signal callback, its state will not automatically be brought in line with the current state or target state of the bin or pipeline it was added to.
+Instead, you need to set it to the desired target state yourself using `gst_element_set_state ()` or `gst_element_sync_state_with_parent ()` when adding elements to an already-running pipeline.